SCALEit-eG/scaleit-interfaces-specification/Administration/README.md

 - operation: string, required

 Operations:
+- init: Initialize the service by e.g. creating database indexes or establishing connection to a device
 - repair: Command the service to repair itself.
 - reset: Reset the configuration of the service to its defaults.
 No permanently stored data is allowed to be deleted during that operation.
 - clean: Delete all temporary and permantly stored data.